-Patel proposed that BPS builds on the brain circuitry for complex vocal learning, that is, learning to produce complex acoustic communication signals based on imitation.
-This vocal learning and rhythmic synchronization hypothesis was motivated by three observations.
-First, BPS involves a special auditory-motor interface in the nervous system, as evidenced by the fact that people synchronize much more poorly to the beat of complex visual versus auditory rhythms matched in temporal structure.
-Vocal learning creates a tight auditorymotor interface in the brain, since it involves integrating auditory perception with rapid and complex vocal gestures.
-Second, vocal learning in birds involves modifications to brain regions (such as the basal ganglia) that, on the basis of comparative neuroanatomic research, are also likely to be involved in vocal learning in humans.
-Third, neuroimaging research suggests that some of these same regions are involved in human beat perception in music.33
+Patel15 proposed that BPS builds on the brain circuitry for complex vocal learning, i.e., learning to produce complex acoustic communication signals based on imitation.
+This "vocal learning and rhythmic synchronization" hypothesis was motivated by three observations.
+First BPS involves a special auditory-motor interface in the nervous system, as evidenced by the fact that people synchronize much more poorly to the beat of visual vs. auditory rhythms matched in temporal structure.29 Vocal learning creates a tight auditory-motor interface in the brain, since it involves integrating auditory perception with rapid and complex vocal gestures.
+Second, vocal learning in birds involves modifications to brain regions (such as the basal ganglia30) which are also likely to be involved in vocal learning in humans, based on comparative neuroanatomical research.27 Third, neuroimaging research suggests that some of these same regions are involved in human beat perception in music.31

-A testable prediction of the vocal learning hypothesis is that only vocal learning species are capable of BPS.
-(Notably, humans are unique among primates in having complex vocal learning, an evolutionarily rare trait shared by only a few groups of animals, including humans, parrots, songbirds, hummingbirds, dolphins, seals, and some whales.)
-Some provisional support for this hypothesis has been provided by Schachner et al., who surveyed numerous videos of animals moving to music (as seen on YouTube) and found that all species that appeared to move in synchrony with the musical beat (n = 15) were vocal learners.
-(This finding naturally calls for replication using controlled experiments to rule out imitation of rhythmic movements by humans.)
+A testable prediction of the vocal learning hypothesis is that only vocal-learning species are capable of BPS.
+(Notably, humans are unique among primates in having complex vocal learning, an evolutionarily rare trait shared by only a few groups of animals, including humans, parrots, songbirds, hummingbirds, dolphins, seals and some whales.^{32,33} Some provisional support for this hypothesis has been provided by Schachner et al.,13 who surveyed numerous videos of animals moving to music (on YouTube) and found that all species which appeared to move in synchrony with the musical beat (n=28) were vocal learners.
+(This finding naturally calls for replication using controlled experiments to rule out imitation of rhythmic movements by humans, who might have been dancing off camera.)